-Lower quartile house prices in the District are typically 6.64 times that of lower quartile household incomes.
+Lower quartile house prices within the District represent a 6.64 ratio of house prices to household income.
 Mortgages have traditionally been set at three times earnings.
-Therefore, without a significant deposit, home ownership is out of reach for many potential first-time buyers living South Derbyshire.
+Therefore, without a significant deposit, home ownership is out of reach for many potential first-time buyers living in South Derbyshire.